| 1 | Ethiopian mountain adder |

 Maximum length: 125.8cm.

 It’s a path you’ve enjoyed many times before, but this time there’s a difference: an immobile serpent blocking the way.
 The Andean pitviper (Bothrocophias andianus) lives in Peru and Bolivia, lurking in dark forests across a large stretch of the Andes.
-They have an elevational range of 1800 – 3300 metres, and they rarely climb trees, usually sticking the ground.
+It has an elevational range of 1800-3300 metres, and it rarely climbs trees, usually sticking the ground.

 The Andean pitviper is poorly researched, and little is known of its venom.
-What we know is that their camouflage is superb, rendering them so invisible that you may not notice them until your feet are just inches away.
+What we do know is that its camouflage is superb, creating such an invisibility cloak that you may not comprehend its presence until your feet are just inches away.

 The Andean pitviper has a very real chance of blocking forested mountain trails in Peru.
-It’s possible that your day could go from thrilling to terrifying in 30 seconds because of this snake.
-This species actually shares terrain with Bothrops monsignifer covered earlier on this list, but tends to inhabit darker, much more tangled forests.
+Your perfect day out could easily go from thrilling to killing in 30 seconds because of this snake.
+This species actually shares terrain with Bothrops monsignifer covered earlier on this list, but tends to inhabit darker, more tangled forests.

-Andean pitvipers are confirmed to be present on the trail to Machu Pichu, the famous Inca ruins visited by hundreds of western tourists each year.
+Andean pitvipers are confirmed to be present on the trail to Machu Picchu, the famous Inca ruins visited by hundreds of Western tourists each year.
 There’s a real risk of being bitten by an Andean pitviper on the way up (or down) this famous trail.
-Alternatively, you might wander right past the snake obliviously, walk away, and never realise that you met an Andean pitviper to your dying day.
+Alternatively, you might wander past the snake obliviously, walk away, and never realise that you met an Andean pitviper to your dying day.

 | 7 | Adder |